GregWoods/x00-blink-f4-rs/README.md

-# stm32f1-00-blink
+# stm32f4-00-blink

-A microcontroller version of "hello, world", for the STM32F103 Blue Pill board.
+A microcontroller version of "hello, world", for the STM32F411 Black Pill board.
 Blinks the onboard LED.

 ## Steps